ahr9n/ai-cli/README.md

 # Use Ollama
-ai-cli ollama "What is the capital of Palestine?" ai-cli ollama -i  # Interactive mode ai-cli ollama --model mistral "Explain quantum computing"
+ai-cli ollama "What is the capital of Palestine?" ai-cli ollama -i  # Interactive mode [with the default model] ai-cli ollama --model mistral "Explain quantum computing"

 # Use LocalAI
-ai-cli localai "What is the capital of Palestine?" ai-cli localai -i --model gpt-3.5-turbo
+ai-cli localai "What is the capital of Palestine?" ai-cli localai -i --model gpt-3.5-turbo # Interactive mode [with a certain model]

-# Set default provider
+# Set default provider and base URL
 ai-cli default set ollama
 ai-cli default set localai --url http://custom:8080